llvm/llvm-zorg/lnt/README.txt

 infrastructure.
 This is technically version "3.0" of the LLVM nightly test architecture.

-LNT is written in Python and implements a (old-school) Quixote web-app, available by CGI and WSGI, and utilities for submitting data via LLVM's NewNightlyTest.pl in conjunction with LLVM's test-suite repository.
+LNT is written in Python and implements a WSGI web app on top of Quixote, along with utilities for submitting data via LLVM's NewNightlyTest.pl in conjunction with LLVM's test-suite repository.

 The infrastructure has the following layout: